kanagarincy/SmartContactBook/README.md

 - Add a new contact (name, phone, email)
 - View all saved contacts
-- Search a contact by name
+- Search for a contact by name
 - Update contact details (phone and email)
 - Delete a contact